 The Dubai Miracle Garden is one of those places that surprises with its contrast: in the middle of the desert, a gigantic garden blooms with more than 150 million flowers arranged in striking shapes such as hearts, castles, airplanes, and giant characters.
 Everything is designed to fill your Instagram with colorful photos.

-The place is only open during the winter season (approx. November to April, as the heat during the rest of the year is unbearable for the flowers).
-Admission costs around 95 AED (about 25 USD) for adults, although it is advisable to check the official website to confirm updated prices and hours.
+The place is only open during the winter season (approx. from November to April, since the heat the rest of the year is unbearable for the flowers).

 🏜️ Go on a desert safari